'Tomorrow': SF9's Rowoon meets the angels of death in new trailer

 We then cut to an accident in the middle of Seoul, as a motorcycle skids at high speed towards a pedestrian sidewalk, right in the path of an unassuming young girl who is seconds away from death.

-Choi Joon-woong (played by Rowoon) tries to stop the accident, and at that exact moment, a mysterious pink-haired lady appears from nowhere and stops time with a snap of her fingers.
+Choi Joon-woong (played by Rowoon) tries to stop the accident, and at that exact momentm a mysterious pink-haired lady appears from nowhere and lady stops time with a snap of her fingers.
 “I’m the Grim Reaper who saves people,” she explains.

 Tomorrow is based on a popular web comic of the same name, and follows Joon-woong as he meets two angels of death – Goo Ryun (Kim Hee-sun of Alice) and Kim Ryoong-goo (Yoon Ji-on of Jirisan).
 The pair then recruit Joon-woong to join their crisis management team as they work to save suicidal people.